The Definitive Mobile Marketing Strategy for 2024

-- Text subscribers when your monthly newsletter is emailed to increase email opens
+- Text subscribers after sending your monthly newsletter to increase email opens

 - Send reminder notices of “last day to buy” sales on your website